 Christmas shopping can be stressful at the best of times but, when you struggle to be on your feet, the thought of battling through the crowds can seem like an impossible task.
 I have managed to brave the crowds a few times as shopping online is not quite the same as being able to browse the shops for the perfect presents although I have spent quite a few hours searching online.

 Last weekend was quite a busy one for me but, I summoned all my strength to make sure I enjoyed myself.
 I went for Christmas dinner at Harvester with my Fibromyalgia group on Friday 16th.
 It was lovely to see everyone enjoying themselves despite the pain we were all feeling.
-I enjoy catching up with them as we can all speak so openly on honestly about how we are feeling without having to explain.
-This time of year is tough for us but, I am glad we are all able to come together and enjoying the festive period.
+I enjoy catching up with them as we can all speak so openly and honestly about how we are feeling without having to explain.
+This time of year is tough for us but, I am glad we are all able to come together and enjoy the festive period.

 Unfortunately, the last few days on the run up to Christmas I have been feeling pretty shit.
-Although, coming off all of my medication has stopped a number of side effects, it has now meant that my body is coping with the pain by itself.
-I spend at least 2 hours in the morning trying to find the motivation to do anything..
-I ache from head to toe and my brain struggle to come to life.
+Although coming off all of my medication has stopped a number of side effects, it has now meant that my body is coping with the pain by itself.
+I spend at least 2 hours in the morning trying to find the motivation to do anything.
+I ache from head to toe and my brain struggles to come to life.
 The nausea which I was hoping would disappear still keeps rearing its ugly head so I have now been put on some anti sickness tablets meaning I can not drink any alcohol again.
 However, if it means that I will stop feeling sick than I am more than happy to make that sacrifice.

-I hope you all have a lovely, relaxing Christmas that is relatively pain free.
+I hope you all have a lovely, relaxing Christmas that is relatively pain-free.
 Enjoy this time with your family and friends as those are the people that will lift your spirits if only for a day.

 Eat plenty, be merry and have a wonderful Christmas 🙂